Solomon's Pools: Pools and aqueducts

 The pools are positioned so that the water from the high pool can flow into the lower pool next to it when the water is pumped from it.
 By way of an aqueduct, the water first flowed to Bethlehem, passed through an underground channel, and finally reached the Temple Mount area of Jerusalem.
 From the pools to Bethlehem, the average drop is about 35 cm for every 270 meters, but from Bethlehem to Jerusalem it only averages 35 cm for every 1,700 meters.
 The length of the extant aqueduct is about 2,350 meters and the slope's gradient is about 11 meters, which means a drop of less than 85 cm for every 1,600 meters.

 In olden times, this aqueduct, commonly called the "Lower Aqueduct," crossed the Valley of Hinnom slightly above the Sultan's Pool and passed through a number of pointed arches protruding slightly above the ground.
 Afterwards, the aqueduct continued to meander on the southern slope of Mount Zion and entered the city near the present Jewish Quarter of the Old City.
 It then ran along the eastern side of that hill, and was supported in part by stonework, while in other parts passed through a conduit carved from the rock, until it suddenly turned east, passed along the embankment and what is now known as Wilson's Arch, whence it entered the Temple Mount courtyard at the Chain Gate.

 Today, below the middle pool are the remains of the British pump station that took the water by pipe to the Old City of Jerusalem.
 Another, more recent pumping station below the lower pool is still providing water to the town of Bethlehem.

 Turkish fort; museum

-Near the Upper Pool stands a small Turkish fort known as Qal'at el-Burak ("castle of the pools"), or Qal'at Murad ("castle of [Sultan] Murad"), now Murad or Burak Castle.
+Near the Upper Pool stands a small Turkish fort known as Qal'at el-Burak, 'Castle of the Pools', or Qal'at Murad, 'castle of [Sultan] Murad', known in English as Murad or Burak Castle.
 The rectangular structure with four square corner towers was built by the Ottoman sultan Osman II in 1618.
 It served as barracks for the Turkish soldiers guarding the Pools of Solomon and the commercial caravans between Jerusalem and Hebron, as well as a staging post on the local hajj route to Mecca.
 For a long time it was also used as a caravanserai or khan.
 After being allowed to decay since the middle of the 19th century, the ruined fortress has been largely rebuilt and developed as part of a new tourist complex.

 The Castle Museum houses one of the largest ethnographic collections of Palestinian history and culture.